Houston Child Support Attorney

 |6 or more||Not less than 40% of the obligor’s net resources|

-A Ramos Law Firm child support attorney can explain the technicalities.
-In short, the Texas Courts use the total amount of money received by the person obligated to pay child support from all of the sources listed above and then subtracts social security taxes and federal taxes (using one deduction), state income tax (if any), union dues, and the cost of the health insurance for the child.
+The Texas Courts use the total amount of money received by the person obligated to pay child support from all of the sources listed above and then subtracts social security taxes and federal taxes (using one deduction), state income tax (if any), union dues, and the cost of the health insurance for the child.
 The Court will only look at the first $8,550 net monthly resources for purposes of calculating support.
+If you have more detailed questions, talk to your child support attorney to learn more about the technicalities.

 The Texas Court will still order a minimum amount of child support to be paid each month.
-One of the child support lawyers in Houston, TX at Ramos Law Firm can ensure the correct directive is given.
+One of the child support lawyers at Ramos Law Group can ensure that the correct directive is given.

 Some courts will not allow the parties to waive child support requirement even if the parties are in agreement.
 Generally, the right to “waive” the support is construed to belong to the child and not to the parent with whom the child lives.
 Since the child is not competent to make this kind of decision, the Court is very reluctant to allow child support to be waived.

-As your child support lawyer will explain, a wage withholding order is an order provided to the obligor’s employer which results in an automatic deduction of the child support from the obligor’s paycheck.
-That money is then forwarded to the Texas State Disbursement Unit in San Antonio, which, in turn, sends the payments to the obligee.
+As your child support attorney will explain, a wage withholding order is an order provided to the obligor’s employer which results in an automatic deduction of the child support from the obligor’s paycheck.
+That money is then forwarded to the Texas State Disbursement Unit in San Antonio, which sends the payments to the obligee.

-If specific language is not contained in your decree, you will have to file an enforcement action with the court if your former spouse becomes delinquent on child support payments.
-It is advised to have one of Ramos Law Firm’s child support lawyers in Texas write your decree to guarantee correct language.
+If specific language is not contained in your decree, you will have to file an enforcement action with the court if your former spouse is delinquent on child support payments.
+It is advised to have your child support attorney write your decree to guarantee correct language.
 The court has the authority to issue a wage-withholding order (if one has not already been issued by the court) to deduct child support from the obligor’s earnings.

 If you qualify for retroactive child support, the Texas Courts may sign an order specifying the amount, interest rate and total time for the obligor to pay back the past due amount.
 If you think you may be required to pay child support, even if there is no order in place, start setting aside child support now, or sending the other parent a clearly labeled check every month for the support of the child.